-Karen Poreh is a Vice President in ASG’s Europe practice, where she advises clients on market entry, political risk, and government relations.
+Karen Poreh is an Associate Partner in ASG’s Europe practice, where she advises clients on market entry, political risk, and government relations.
 She brings extensive experience helping clients navigate complex issues across emerging markets.

 Prior to joining ASG, Ms. Poreh was a Research Assistant to Ambassador Eric Edelman at the Philip Merrill Center for Strategic Studies, assisting in the development of graduate-level coursework on the Iraq wars and U.S. nuclear strategy.

 Before that, Ms. Poreh was a Global Communications and Public Affairs Intern and a Policy Analysis Intern at Google.
 In these roles, she worked on a variety of global technology issues, including free expression and internet censorship, cyber security, and internet marketing trends, among others.